Chapter P1: Conditions of Entitlement

 P1031 Required period condition « P2003

-To be entitled to PIP the claimant must also satisfy the required period condition (1)
+To be entitled to PIP the claimant must also satisfy the required period condition (1)which is met if

 1. the claimant is assessed as having limited or severely limited ability to carry